some00/doomtime/README.md

 ### Patch and Build BlueZ
 BlueZ uses domain sockets for handling BLE writes without response.
 I needed to know the number of packets queued in its internal buffer to keep latency low and the FPS high.
-This patch adds the functionality to write back the number of queued packet after each transmission on the domain socket originally intended to be written only.
+This patch adds the functionality to write back the number of queued packets after each transmission on the domain socket originally intended to be written only.

 1. Install BlueZ dependencies